Subscribe to newsletter

 Affordability Threshold

-Coverage is considered affordable if the employee’s cost for self-only coverage does not exceed:
+Coverage is considered affordable if the employee’s cost for self-only coverage does not exceed a set percentage of household income:

 1. Federal Poverty Line (FPL)